Margaret Garner: The escape

+Trial

 The entire group was taken to jail.
 The subsequent trial lasted for two weeks, after which the judge deliberated another two weeks.
 It was "the longest and most complicated case of its kind."
 A typical fugitive slave hearing would have lasted less than a day.
 The core issue was whether the Garners would be tried as persons, and charged with the murder of their daughter, or tried as property under the Fugitive Slave Law.
 The defense attorney argued that Ohio's right to protect its citizens should take precedence.
 The slave catchers and owner argued for the precedence of federal law over the state.

 The defense attempted to prove that Margaret Garner had been liberated under a former law covering slaves taken into free states for other work.
 Her attorney proposed that she be charged with murder so that the case would be tried in a free state (understanding that the Governor would later pardon her).
 The prosecuting attorney argued that the federal Fugitive Slave Law took precedence over state murder charges.
 Over a thousand people turned out each day to watch the proceedings, lining the streets outside the courthouse.
 Five hundred men were deputized to maintain order in the town.

 The presiding judge, Pendery, ruled that Federal fugitive warrants had supervening authority.
 Defense attorney John Jolliffe then tried a strategy of arguing that the Fugitive Slave Act violated the guarantee of religious freedom, by compelling citizens to participate in evil by returning slaves.
 Pendery rejected this argument.

-On the closing day of the trial, the antislavery activist Lucy Stone took the stand to defend her earlier conversations with Margaret (the prosecution had complained.)
+On the closing day of the trial, the antislavery activist Lucy Stone took the stand to defend her earlier conversations with Margaret (the prosecution had complained).
 She spoke about the interracial sexual relationship that underlay part of the case: